CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ## Examples

-To write data as it was to read, we have two types, the single range writing and the writing for multiple ranges.
+To write data as it was to read, I have two types, the single range writing and the writing for multiple ranges.

 ### Writing a single range

-For this, we will follow the requested `[spreadsheet.values.update](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/update)`
+For this, I will follow the requested `[spreadsheet.values.update](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets.values/update)`

-We started with a simple empty sheet
+I started with a simple empty sheet

 ![empty_sheet.png](images/empty_sheet.png){: .center}

-We are going to write in the first and second row, and the code looks like
+I'm going to write in the first and second row, and the code looks like

 ```python
 def write_single(gservice: gsheet_resource):